C&O's George Washington

 As Thomas Dixon, Jr. notes in his book, "Chesapeake & Ohio Passenger Service: 1847-1971," Young even boasted his Pullman order was the "largest ever" from an individual builder.

-Today, while the train's name is but a memory the route it followed is still used by Amtrak's Cardinal, running between New York - Washington - Chicago.
+While the train's name is but a memory part of the route it followed is still used by Amtrak's Cardinal today between Washington and Chicago.

 A Chesapeake & Ohio publicity photo of the newly streamlined "George Washington" (Washington/Newport News - Cincinnati/Louisville) seen here during the early 1950s.